suntosh/CreateABlueprint/README.md

 This page provides a step by step walk through on how to use the HyperGrid wizard for creating a VM Blueprint.

 1. After you login you are presented with a set of menus.
-Click on the *Services* menu to see the list of running menus.
+Click on the *Services* menu to see the list of running VMs.
 2. Press the button *new* on the right of the screen

 ![Step1](images/screen1.png)